Information for New Students

 |Physics C, Elect & Mag||4, 5||PH 132, Physics II||4|

-^Note that credit for the Physics B exam will not replace PH 131 or PH 132, courses required by many Clarkson majors.
+^Note that credit for these Physics exams will not replace PH 131 or PH 132, courses required by many Clarkson majors.

 *Credit by Examination at Clarkson